Band Reverse Fly

 Band Reverse Fly Instructions

-- Slowly pull the band apart, bringing your arms out to the sides and squeezing your shoulder blades together.
+- Continue until your arms are out to the sides at shoulder height.
+Squeeze your shoulder blades together.

 Band Reverse Fly Form & Visual